letmelearncode/dsa-problems/src/bitmasking/foundation/theory.md

 6. Bit Masking ( Process of manipulation of bits in a byte using bitwise operators) 6.1.
 Finding ith bit
     - 1<<i times and take & with given number.
 If the result is 0, then ith bit was 0, else if result is non zero means ith bit was 1.
   6.2.
 Setting ith bit
     - 1<<i and take | with given number.
 Result will have ith bit set.
   6.3.
 Clearing ith bit
   6.4.
 Counting no. of set bits
   6.5.
-Find numbers of bits to change to convert A to B.
+Find numbers of bits to change to convert A to B